MaxAlyokhin/binary-synth/README.md

 _<a href="README_RU.md">Эта страница есть также на русском</a>_

-All data on any computer or smartphone is in the form of files.
+All data on any computer or smartphone is in the form of files (which are, in essence, texts).
 The contents of these files are ultimately just zeros and ones.
 And these zeros and ones are basically all the same, so we need an interpreter to extract meaning from these texts.
 Basically, the file format (.mp3, .docx, etc.) is just a pointer to which interpreter we need to pass the text in order to extract meaning from it.

 But what if the file format and the interpreter don't match?

-In the case of musical experimentation, there have been earlier attempts, for example, to "play" a file through an audio editor, which expectedly produced mostly glitch and noise; it might be interesting more from a conceptual than a musical point of view.
+In the case of musical experimentation, there have been earlier attempts, for example, to "play" a file through an audio editor.

 We could go further and write our own interpreter that would look at the files without regard to format, use its own "manner of reading" the original zeros and ones, and on that basis provide a complete system for controlled synthesis of sounds.